nizamshaikh12/crypto-portfolio-prediction-ai/README.md

 ## Overview

-This project builds an **AI‑driven cryptocurrency portfolio management pipeline** using the **Top 100 Cryptocurrency (2020–2025)** dataset from Kaggle [file:56][file:55].
+This project builds an **AI‑driven cryptocurrency portfolio management pipeline** using the **Top 100 Cryptocurrency (2020–2025)** dataset from Kaggle.
 The goal is to predict next‑period returns across a large, dynamic universe of coins and convert those forecasts into an adaptive long‑only portfolio strategy with realistic transaction cost adjustments.

 Instead of focusing only on single‑asset price prediction, the pipeline emphasises: